Data Protected - Latvia

 ePrivacy | Marketing and cookies

-Latvian ePrivacy laws are contained in the Electronic Communications Law (the “ECL”) and the Law on Information Society Services (the “LISS”), both of which implemented Article 13 of the Privacy and Electronic Communications Directive.
+Latvian ePrivacy laws are contained in the Electronic Communications Law (the “ECL”) and the Law on Information Society Services (the “LISS”), both of which implements the Privacy and Electronic Communications Directive.
 The ECL stipulates the allocation of supervisory functions for the electronic communications market.
 The ECL provides for the protection of user data, including the protection of personal data in the field of electronic communications services.
 The LISS ensures free movement of information services in the EEA countries, specifies the cases in which the service supplier may offer information society services, lists the scope of information to be provided to the recipient of a service, as well as determines the liability and obligations of suppliers of agency services.
 Compliance with the law is supervised by the Consumer Rights Protection Centre (the “CRPC”) and the DSI.

 The ECL and LISS were amended on 19 May 2011 to implement the amendments to the Privacy and Electronic Communications Directive.